RaptorRepack/RepackToolkit/Readme.md

 • Toolkit normal variant to available some features changes and improvements supports, This Toolkit UI design not any changed and you looking same old design UI.

-• This Toolkit normal variant will get update every one months.
+• This Toolkit normal variant will get stable updates and stable source code every 1 months.

-• This Toolkit normal variant will get beta updates and source code files release.
+• This Toolkit normal variant will get beta updates and beta source code files release.

 Product Information
 -------------------